flaxsearch/flaxcode/src/docs/hacking.rst

 Cherrypy is a web server framework.
 We use it for all the HTTP interaction with web browsers.
-The code in cpserver.py implements the "applications" (as cherrypy calls them) for this. http://www.cherrypy.org/.
+The code in cpserver.py implements the "applications" (as Cherrypy calls them) for this. http://www.cherrypy.org/.

 HTMLTemplate
 ~~~~~~~~~~~~

 This is a simple templating engine.
 The actual templates are the files
-with .html extentions in templates/, although they are not actually
+with .html extensions in templates/, although they are not actually
-well formed html.
+well formed HTML.
 The code in templates.py loads these templates and
 renders them.
-Calls on these are made from the webserving code in
+Calls on these are made from the web-serving code in
 cpserver.py. http://freespace.virgin.net/hamish.sanderson/htmltemplate.html

 Processing
 ~~~~~~~~~~

-The processing module is used for creating processeses and dealing with interprocess communication. http://developer.berlios.de/projects/pyprocessing
+The processing module is used for creating processes and dealing with interprocess communication. http://developer.berlios.de/projects/pyprocessing

 HTMLToText
 ~~~~~~~~~~

-This is used to extract text from html. http://pypi.python.org/pypi/htmltotext/0.6.
+This is used to extract text from HTML. http://pypi.python.org/pypi/htmltotext/0.6.

 Xappy
 ~~~~~

-Xappy is a high level interface python interface to xapian. http://xappy.org/
+Xappy is a high level interface python interface to Xapian. http://xappy.org/

 Xapian
 ~~~~~~